ros-navigation/docs.nav2.org/migration/Galactic.rst

   - Computing the possibly inscribed zones, or the cost over which some part of the footprint may be in collision with a boundary to check the full footprint.
 Else, check center cost since promised to not be in a potential collision state
   - Renaming Hybrid-A* planner to SmacPlannerHybrid
   - Precomputing the Reedshepp and Dubin paths offline so at runtime its just a lookup table
   - Replacing the wavefront heuristic with a new, and novel, heuristic dubbed the obstacle heuristic.
-This computes a Dijkstra's path taking into account the 8 connected space, as well as weights for the cost at the positions to guide the heuristic into the center of aisle ways.
+This computes a Dijkstra's path using Differential A* search taking into account the 8 connected space, as well as weights for the cost at the positions to guide the heuristic into the center of aisle ways.
 It also downsamples the costmap such that it can reduce the number of expansions by 75% and have a very small error introduced into the heuristic by being off by at most a partial fraction of a single cell distance
   - Improvements to the analytic expansion algorithm to remove the possibility of loops at the end of paths, whenever possible to remove
   - Improving analytic expansions to provide maximum path length to prevent skirting close to obstacles
   - 2D A* travel cost and heuristic improvements to speed up planning times and also increase the path quality significantly